 Our aim is to provide speedy and accurate news coverage of all subjects of interest to Catholics and the wider Christian community.
-We also have a Saint of the Day, Sunday Reflection, Listings Section, Classified Ads, Archives and Links pages.
+There is also a Saint of the Day, Sunday Reflection, Listings Section, Classified Ads, Prayer Requests and Links pages.

 We are keeping the design as simple as possible so that the site can be accessed by people using older computers - many of our readers live in the developing world and don't have the latest technology.

 If you would like daily news updates e-mailed directly to your mailbox, click 'Subscribe to daily newsletter' in the right sidebar.

 We are asking for donations from those who can afford it, to help cover the expenses of this service.
 If you would like to support us please visit: www.indcatholicnews.com/donate